AlibabaCloudDocs/backbonenet/intl.en-US/Announcements/Temporarily closed the monitoring function.md

 Dear Alibaba Cloud Enterprise Network user:

-Due to system upgrades, the CEN \> Health Check \> Virtual Border Router function is temporarily closed from November 22, 2018 to March 1, 2019.
+Due to system upgrades, the CEN \> Health Check \> Virtual Border Router function is temporarily closed from November 22, 2018 to June 1, 2019.
 Sorry for the inconvenience.